nipy/nibabel/doc/source/devel/devguide.rst

 Maintenance (as well as backport) releases or branches off from the respective packaging tag.

-There might be additonal branches for each developer, prefixed with intials.
+There might be additional branches for each developer, prefixed with initials.
 Alternatively, several GitHub (or elsewhere) clones might be used.